robertorcosta/azure-docs.pt-br/articles/industry/agriculture/imagery-partner-integration-in-azure-farmbeats.md

 Você deve usar as seguintes credenciais no software de parceiro do drone para vincular o FarmBeats:

 - Ponto de extremidade de API
-- ID do locatário
+- ID do inquilino
-- ID do Cliente
+- ID do cliente
 - Segredo do cliente

 ## <a name="api-development"></a>Desenvolvimento de API